AidanSeidle/deepspeech.pytorch/README.md

 Pretrained model can be changed under inference_config.py (ModelConfig).

-To run random network: In the utils.py script, it is possible to generate randomly permuted tensors for the VGGish architecture (line 43).
+To run random network: In the utils.py script, it is possible to generate randomly permuted tensors for the DeepSpeech architecture (line 43).
 The permuted architecture can be loaded in lines 55-62 (remove the commented parts).
 Change the filename in inference.py (line 284, class SaveOutput).

 ## Installation